galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 ## 0.10.0 - Release Highlights

 - z/OS Program Manager is now in Alpha
+- Docker Operator is now in Alpha.
+The Docker Operator creates Galasa ecosystems in Docker, enabling Galasa tests to run in an automated environment or pipeline.
+See the [ReadMe](https://github.com/galasa-dev/extensions/tree/master/galasa-extensions-parent/dev.galasa.docker.operator) for more information.
 - Various bug fixes
 - Documentation updates - upgrading and z/OS Program Manager